 What Are Involved Requirements Sources?

-In the realm of requirements engineering, “involved requirements sources” play a pivotal role.
+In the realm of requirements engineering and IT business analysis, “involved requirements sources” play a pivotal role.
 These sources encompass diverse elements capable of instigating conflicts within the domain.
 They incorporate individuals, legal statutes, legacy systems, and the lofty aspirations of top-tier executives.
 Much like the participants in a strategic game, these sources exert their influence.

 The Role of People in Requirements Engineering